 On 7 October 2020, the U.K. Parliament's Defence Committee released a report concluding that there was evidence of collusion between Huawei and the Chinese state and the Chinese Communist Party.

-In 2020, Huawei Music partnered with top artists in Kenya, Nigeria, and Africa, having them publish their playlists for listeners to rate and enjoy on the Huawei Music app.
+In 2020, Huawei Music partnered with top artists in Kenya, Nigeria, and Africa, who published their playlists on the Huawei Music app for listeners to rate and enjoy.
+The winning playlist was featured on the app for the rest of the year.

 In 2020, Huawei agreed to sell the Honor brand to a state-owned enterprise of the Shenzhen municipal government.

-In 2020, Huawei launched its browser, which was released in over 170 countries and is tailored for the HMS (Huawei Mobile Services) ecosystem.
-The browser is a fork of Chromium project.
+In 2020, Huawei launched its browser in over 170 countries, explicitly made for the HMS (Huawei Mobile Services) ecosystem and forked from the Chromium project.

-In July 2021, Huawei hired Tony Podesta as a consultant and lobbyist, with a goal of nurturing the company's relationship with the Biden administration.
+In July 2021, Huawei hired Tony Podesta as a consultant and lobbyist, aiming to improve the company's relationship with the Biden administration.

-In September 2021, Huawei released the MateStation S and X, marking its entry into the workstation and desktop PC market with All-in-one and Thin client PC offerings.
+In September 2021, Huawei released the MateStation S and X, marking their entry into the workstation and desktop PC market with All-in-one and Thin client PCs.

-In December 2021, the AITO M5 was unveiled as the first vehicle developed in cooperation with Seres under the Aito brand, which stands for "Adding Intelligence to Auto".
-The model uses Huawei DriveONE and HarmonyOS.
+In December 2021, the AITO M5, the first vehicle developed in cooperation with Seres under Huawei's premium EV brand Aito, was unveiled, featuring Huawei DriveONE and HarmonyOS.

 In 2021, Huawei did not report its ultimate beneficial ownership in Europe as required by European anti-money laundering laws.

-In 2021, Huawei was ranked as the second-largest R&D investor in the world by the EU Joint Research Centre (JRC) and ranked fifth in the world in US patents.
+In 2021, Huawei was recognized as the second-largest R&D investor in the world by the EU Joint Research Centre (JRC).
+Additionally, Huawei ranked fifth globally in US patents according to a report by Fairview Research's IFI Claims Patent Services.

-In 2021, Wired magazine noted that Honor devices still had not differentiated their software much from Huawei phones and that core apps and certain engineering features, like the Honor-engineered camera features looked 'virtually identical' across both phones.
+In 2021, Wired magazine noted that Honor devices still had not differentiated their software much from Huawei phones and that core apps and certain engineering features looked "virtually identical' across both phones.

-In 2021, the World Intellectual Property Organization (WIPO)'s annual World Intellectual Property Indicators report ranked Huawei's number of patent applications published under the PCT System as 1st in the world.
+In 2021, the World Intellectual Property Organization (WIPO) ranked Huawei's number of patent applications published under the PCT System as 1st in the world, with 5464 patent applications being published during 2020.

-As of May 2022, Huawei partnership with Leica had ended.
+As of May 2022, Huawei's partnership with Leica had ended.

 In May 2022, Canada's industry minister Francois-Philippe Champagne announced that Canada will ban Huawei from the country's 5G network, in an effort to protect the safety and security of Canadians, as well as to protect Canada's infrastructure.

-As of 2022, Huawei became the largest producer of solar inverters in the world with a 29% market share.
+As of 2022, Huawei became the largest producer of solar inverters globally, holding a 29% market share.

-By the end of the third quarter in 2022, Huawei revenue had dropped a further 19.7% since the beginning of the year.
+By the end of the third quarter in 2022, Huawei's revenue had dropped a further 19.7% since the beginning of the year.

-In 2022, Yale economist Stephen Roach stated that there was no hard evidence to support allegations of Huawei having a backdoor for industrial espionage, except for one arguable instance: the 2011 Vodafone incident.
+In 2022, Yale University economist Stephen Roach stated that there was no hard evidence to support the allegations of Huawei having a backdoor for industrial espionage other than one arguable instance.

-In March 2025, the corruption investigation involving Huawei in Brussels, Belgium, has drawn comparisons to the 2022 Qatargate scandal.
+In March 2025, Huawei became the focus of a corruption investigation in Brussels, Belgium, involving allegations of bribery targeting the European Parliament.
+The investigation has drawn comparisons to the 2022 Qatargate scandal and has renewed concerns about lobbying practices within the EU.

-On April 24, 2023, Huawei launched MetaERP, a proprietary enterprise resource planning (ERP) solution, developed after the United States Entity List of May 2019 barred American software technology companies from supplying ERP systems to Huawei.
+On April 24, 2023, Huawei launched MetaERP, its proprietary enterprise resource planning (ERP) solution, developed in response to restrictions on American software technology.

-On September 25, 2023, Huawei announced the Huawei Watch Ultimate Design.
+On 25 September 2023, Huawei announced their latest watch, the Huawei Watch Ultimate Design, with a release date of October 4, 2023 worldwide.

 As of 2023, Huawei is the leading 5G equipment manufacturer, holding the greatest market share and having built approximately 70% of worldwide 5G base stations.

-As of 2023, telecoms-network equipment remains Huawei's core area of business, which constituted half of its revenues for the year.
+As of 2023, telecoms-network equipment remains Huawei's core area of business, constituting half of its revenues for the year.

-Following the launch of MetaERP in 2023, the first large-scale switching was carried out in May 14 midnight, across Asia-Pacific, Europe, Middle East and Central Asia, Southern Africa, and Latin America.
-The business covers ICT and Huawei Cloud, alongside terminals and other industries.
+In 2023, Huawei carried out the first batch of large-scale switching to MetaERP, covering regions including Asia-Pacific, Europe, Middle East and Central Asia, Southern Africa, and Latin America, across its ICT, Huawei Cloud, terminals, and other industries.

-In 2023, Huawei introduced the Luxeed brand, a premium EV brand in cooperation with Chery.
-The first vehicle under this brand is the Luxeed S7, an upcoming premium electric executive sedan expected to be unveiled in Q3 2023 and would be the first car to have the Harmony OS 4 system on board.
+In 2023, Huawei planned to unveil the Luxeed S7, a premium electric executive sedan developed in cooperation with Chery and the first car to have the Harmony OS 4 system on board.

-In 2023, the Chinese government officially acknowledged that the NSA's hacking of Huawei had occurred.
+In 2023, the Chinese government officially acknowledged that the NSA's hacking of Huawei's computer network in 2009 had occurred.

 The Madrid Yearly Review ranked Huawei's number of marks applications filed under the Madrid System as 9th in the world, with 78 trademarks applications submitted during 2023.